-The statement on irrecoverable amounts at priority level as at the end of the accounting year, relating to irregular amounts which were previously certified in accounts submitted to the Commission, or which have been included in the final payment claim of the last accounting year, must be transmitted to the Commission using the model set out in Appendix 5 of Annex VII to CIR 1011/2014.
+The statement on irrecoverable amounts at priority level as at the end of the accounting year, relating to irregular amounts which were previously certified in accounts submitted to the Commission, must be transmitted to the Commission using the model set out in Appendix 5 of Annex VII to CIR 1011/2014.
 The amounts to be reported are not cumulative year-on-year: this means that irrecoverable amounts already reported in previous accounts should not be included in the accounts for the current accounting period, as they will have been cleared in accounts under previous years (see section 8 below).

-As regards irrecoverable amounts reported in Appendix 5, Member State are responsible for reimbursing the amount concerned to the budget of the Union, unless it has made a request by 15 February to the Commission pursuant to the procedure foreseen under Commission Delegated Regulation (EU) No xxx/2015 of xxx 2015 that the Union budget bears its share of the financial consequences.
+As regards irrecoverable amounts reported in Appendix 5, Member State are responsible for reimbursing the amount concerned to the budget of the Union, unless it has made a request by 15 February to the Commission pursuant to the procedure foreseen under CDR that the Union budget bears its share of the financial consequences.

 As indicated in Appendix 5, the comments section in the last column is obligatory.
 It is recommended that the comments column includes information on the aggregate irrecoverable amounts at priority axis which, in the view of the Member State, should be borne by the Union budget.
 It is also possible to include further comments supporting the request.

 The submitted information on irrecoverable amounts in Appendix 5 at priority level is for information purposes only and does not liberate Member States from the obligation to reimburse an irrecoverable EU contribution to the Union budget.
-In order to make a request to the Commission that the irrecoverable amounts should not be reimbursed to the Union budget, Member States must initiate a separate parallel procedure for which the rules have been set out in CDR (EU) No xxx/2015 of xxx 2015 (see guidance in section 8 below).
+In order to make a request to the Commission that the irrecoverable amounts should not be reimbursed to the Union budget, Member States must initiate a separate parallel procedure for which the rules have been set out in CDR (see section 8).

 Advice on completion of Annex VII to CIR 1011/2014